Table of Contents

 Mission

 In 1986, the Board of Trustees of Tufts University established a network of Boards of Advisors to serve as a vitally important resource to the president and to the trustees as they work to guide the further development of the university and its schools, and to expand awareness of Tufts’ excellence and contributions nationally and internationally.
 There are ten boards, one for each of the schools, one for the Athletics Program and an International Board of Advisors.
-These boards comprise more than 200 men and women of national and international stature from business, medicine, academia, and other fields.
-Membership includes alumni, parents, and friends of Tufts.
+These boards comprise more than 250 men and women of national and international stature from business, medicine, academia, and other fields.
+Membership includes trustees, alumni, parents, and friends of Tufts.

 Back to Top